Kithraya/Array-ForEach-Extension/README.md

 // 19, 19, 40, 19
 ```

- You can return other values besides 'false'.
-Returning `true` or the string `'continue'` is equivalent to the `continue` statement.
+ You can return other values besides `false`.
+Returning `true` or the string `'continue'` is equivalent to calling the `continue` statement.

  ```javascript